The Constant Geometric Speed Schedule for Adiabatic State Preparation

-The lower bound of the adiabatic evolution time is determined by the geometrical properties of the adiabatic path of eigenstates~\cite{Boixo2010}.
-This suggests that the scaling of the adiabatic evolution time with respect to the minimum gap can be improved by relating Eq.~\eqref{eq:infidelity_bound} to geometric properties of the path.
-In geometrical terms, the natural parametrization of a curve is by its arc length~\cite{ONeill2006}, defined as
+The lower bound of the adiabatic evolution time is determined by geometric properties of the eigenstate path~\cite{Boixo2010}, suggesting that the scaling with respect to the minimum gap can be improved by rewriting Eq.~\eqref{eq:infidelity_bound} in geometric form.
+The natural parameterization of the path is its Fubini--Study arc length~\cite{ONeill2006} $l(s)=\int_0^s \|\partial_{s'}\Phi(s')\| ds'$.
+Accordingly, the instantaneous speed is $v(\tau)=dl/d\tau=\|\dot\Phi(\tau)\|$.
+Since $\|\dot P\|=v(\tau)$, the first term of $\mathcal C[s]$ directly reflects this speed.
+The second term is associated with the curvature $\kappa$ of the adiabatic path, which can be defined as~\cite{Alsing2024} $\kappa(\tau)=\|Q\,d^2\Phi/dl^2\|$.
+Using the curvature, we have $\|Q\ddot P P\|=\sqrt{\dot v^2+\kappa^2 v^4}$ (Proof in Sec.~\uppercase{i}\,A of the Supplemental Material (SM)~\cite{SM}).
+Thus, $\mathcal{C}[s]$ in Eq.~\eqref{eq:infidelity_bound} can be written with geometric terms as